yanxueqing621/RCE_project/README.md

 * License

 ## Background

-RNA Codon Expansion (RCE) strategy that introduces and decodes bioorthogonally assignable ΨCodons (ΨGA, ΨAA or ΨAG) at specified mRNA transcripts for ncAA incorporation in mammalian cells.
-This project provided the customized code for assessing sudoU off-target of RCE tools (RNA Codon Expansion)
+We developed an RNA Codon Expansion (RCE) strategy that introduces and decodes bioorthogonally assignable ΨCodons (ΨGA, ΨAA or ΨAG) at specified mRNA transcripts for ncAA incorporation in mammalian cells.
+The RCE strategy comprises a programmable guide RNA generating ΨCodon, an engineered decoder tRNA, and a specific aminoacyl-tRNA synthetase.
+For example, our RCE(ΨGA) system incorporated different functional ncAAs into proteins with higher incorporation specificity than the GCE system as examined by ribosome profiling and mass spectrometry.
+This project provided the customized code for assessing sudoU off-target and translation off-target (RNA Codon Expansion) and RNAseq analysis.